dropkickfish/bar/readme.md

 I've pressed forwards making this app table service only, but plan to implement a better UI for this.

 I have a backup of the original app complete with card payment functionality that will be uploaded to GitHub soon, but I'm focussing on the table service aspect right now since this is what my local bars need.
-This means that some of the underlying card payment functionality is still in this code, and that it is more than likely even more inefficient than when I "fixed" it.
+This means that some of the underlying card payment functionality is still in this code, and that it may be even more inefficient than when I "fixed" it.

 # What needs to be done

 I plan to improve the table service UI and strip back any more code which is now ubiquitous (looking at you Stripe payments).
 I also need to implement ENV vars.

+I'd also like to add limited UI customisation options to the dashboard when I get chance so that bars can add their own branding.

 # What can you do with this